California is already feeling like spring, and spring break will be here before we know it! Thinking of an escape this year?

 - Contact Yosemite Family Adventures for customized tours that take you off the shuttle route and into the park.
 We scheduled a YFA tour for a fall trip, and were so grateful to be able to let someone else lead us through the park, so we could simply relax and follow along with our kids!

 - In March and April visitors can witness wildflower blooms in the lower elevations.
-Cook’s Meadow will be a good place to start.
-Know that with fewer visitors you’ll be more likely to encounter wildlife here.
-We had a surprise bear encounter with a young bear in Cook’s Meadow in the quiet quarantine summer of 2020.
+Cook’s Meadow is a good place to start.

-Everyone’s favorite northern California lake makes a wonderful family destination anytime of year, and spring break is no exception.
-Springtime in Tahoe means snow play in sunshine with fewer crowds than summer and the height of ski season.
-Rent a cabin in family friendly Tahoe City or Incline Village, and enjoy Tahoe’s magic.
+Everyone’s favorite northern California lake makes a wonderful family destination any time of year, and spring break is no exception.
+Springtime in Tahoe means snow play in the sunshine.
+Rent a cabin in family-friendly Tahoe City or Incline Village, and enjoy Tahoe’s magic.

 - Enroll the kids in ski school or hit the slopes as a family.
-Tahoe has 15 ski resorts, each with their own draws.
 If you’re looking for a more low-key option, consider Diamond Peak in Incline Village.
-This resort is a hidden gem with budget-friendly lessons.
-Kids under 7 ski free and you can purchase interchangeable parent tickets if you need to switch off caring for babies and toddlers.
+Kids under 7 ski free and you can purchase interchangeable parent tickets if you need to switch off caring for little ones.

 - Heavenly’s Scenic Gondola Ride is always an exciting option, with gorgeous views of the lake as you ascend.
 Pause on the observation deck for photos and a cup of cocoa.
-You can turn around here or continue to the top.
-Depending on how much snow is on the ground, you might even be able to do a little hiking when you get there.
+Turn around here or continue to the top.
+You might even be able to do a little hiking when you get there.

-- Mountain Adventure at Soda Springs is the perfect option for kids who are too little for skiing or would rather just play in the snow.
+- Mountain Adventure at Soda Springs is a perfect option for kids who are too little for skiing.
 First, you’re driven out to the kids area on the park’s “sleigh,” a Jeep with cool snow tires.
-My boys were already thrilled after the sleigh ride alone!
 We spent the whole time at Planet Kids, which is limited to kids 7 and under.
-The boys LOVED the tubing carousel and learning slope.
-With free rental equipment for kids, they can gradually get used to the feeling of sliding on the slow when they’re ready.
 Access to Tube Town is included in the pass as well.

-- If there’s not too much snow on the ground, be sure to make time to walk or bike the three mile East Shore Trail from the Tunnel Creek Café in Incline Village to Sand Harbor in Lake Tahoe Nevada State Park.
-This trail is said to be stunningly beautiful and also makes for a safe and fun way for people to access this popular beach.
+- If there’s not too much snow on the ground, walk or bike the three mile East Shore Trail to Sand Harbor.
+This trail is stunningly beautiful and makes for a safe and fun way for people to access this popular beach.

-- March is a bit too cold for playing in the lake itself.
-If you’d like to get out on the water, consider your cruise and charter options.
-One of the most popular is a large paddle wheel boat that leaves from Zephyr Cove.
-Embark on a 2.5 hour tour to lovely Emerald Bay, with blue-green waters said to be the most photographed place on earth.
+- If you’d like to get out on the water, consider the large paddle wheel boat that leaves from Zephyr Cove.
+The 2.5 hour tour goes to Emerald Bay, said to be the most photographed place on earth.